KendrikTheGreat/belucid_vault/The Primordial Theory.md

 # The Tangible Axiom

 *A consciousness evolves by interacting with reality-generated feedback tailored to its internal intent, awareness level, and developmental needs.
-Any partially-formed system embedded into an agent will be refined through this adaptive feedback loop*
+Any partially formed system embedded into an agent will be refined through this adaptive feedback loop*
 # Genesis Map
 ### **1. Core Principle